AIAIAI TMA-2 DJ Headphones Review

 Recorded Latency

 The AIAIAI TMA-2 DJ have outstanding wired connectivity.
-Depending on your preference, they come with a single 1/8" coiled TRS cable that plugs into either driver.
+They come with a single 1/8" coiled TRS cable that plugs into either driver.
 It twists to lock it into place.
 The 1/8" jack is slightly bent to keep it out of the way while still being able to fit into tight spaces.
 You also get a 1/4" adapter that screws on if you need it.
 The company sells replacement cables if you need one as well.

 Bluetooth Connection